 Introducing Moderate Oral Sedation

-A dental sedation technique that is a drug-induced state of relaxation where the patient is still awake, responsive to verbal & physical communication, and can breath on their own.
+Moderate Oral Sedation is a sedation technique that is a drug-induced state of relaxation where the patient is still awake, responsive to verbal & physical communication, and can breath on their own.

 KEY FACTS ABOUT ORAL SEDATION: